 Is the ring clean?

-Is the lip on the actual pot where the lid sits clean?
+And is the lip on the actual pot where the lid sits clean?

 If your answer to all of those are yes, try just pressing down on the lid and seeing if that little red pressure indicator pops up.
 If it does, and stays up, you’re golden.
 You might actually want to start with that and work through your question-answering-troubleshooting from there.